 Young people from local churches and conferences across the South Pacific Division (SPD) participated in Global Youth Day (GYD) on Sabbath, March 20, by attending worship services and serving their communities alongside Adventists across the world.

 A General Conference initiative designed to mobilise young people to share the gospel, the theme of GYD this year was “Reaching Out”, with a focus on community service.
-Although the SPD wasn’t featured in the worldwide livestream this year, many local conferences did celebrate by reaching their communities or holding youth rallies.
+The SPD was featured in the first session of the worldwide livestream this year, alongside the Northern Asia-Pacific Division, Southern Asia-Pacific Division, and the Southern Asia Division.
+Many local conferences in the SPD celebrated by reaching their communities or holding youth rallies.

 In Vanuatu, young people visited patients at Northern District Hospital, sharing from the word and singing songs to patients in an effort to “be the word”.
 They encouraged them with a verse from Jeremiah 30:17, “‘But I will restore you to health and heal your wounds,’ declares the LORD, ‘because you are called an outcast, Zion for whom no one cares.'”
 Other young people went out into their local communities to pray for the sick in their homes and sing encouragement to them.
 “We found that they were lonely and in desperate need, sickness and illness,” a Facebook video said.
 “So we prayed for them.”